 Admission: Free.
 Parking: Treat parking as a risk, not a plan.
 Weekend lots fill early, so the bus is more reliable.

-Checked April 24, 2026: KNPS posted a 2026 Seoraksan spring control period from March 4 to May 15.
-Recent reporting from the park office said high routes toward Daecheongbong are controlled during the period, while lower routes such as Ulsanbawi, Towangseong Falls observatory, Waseondae, and Jujeongol remain normal opening candidates.
-Conditions can change by weather, so check KNPS trail-control information on the morning you hike.
+Spring 2026 park notices controlled high routes toward Daecheongbong during the seasonal protection period, while lower routes such as Ulsanbawi, Towangseong Falls Observatory, Waseondae, and Jujeongol remained the practical opening candidates when weather allowed.
+Conditions can change by rain, wind, ice, or maintenance, so check trail-control information on the morning you hike.

 For difficulty ratings and seasonal conditions, see the Ulsanbawi Hike Guide.